 - Connect the audience emotionally with your character.

-Further, a POV sequence may constitute at least three shots as the below:
+Further, a POV sequence may constitute at least three shots as below:

 - A shot of the character witnessing an event or thing.

-- The shot itself showcasing the unfolding events.
+- The shot itself showcases the unfolding events.

 - A shot that returns to the main action of the scene.